pyQode/pyqode.core/README.rst

 Requirements
 ------------

-pyqode-core depends on the following libraries:
+pyqode.core depends on the following libraries:

 -  PyQt4 or PySide
 -  Python 2.7 or Python 3 (>= 3.2)